 Designing Your Periodized Training Program

-Now that you understand the fundamental principles and types of periodization, let’s explore how to design an effective periodized training program tailored to your specific needs and goals.
+Now that you understand the fundamental principles and types of periodization, let’s explore how to build an effective periodized training program tailored to your specific needs and goals.

 Step 1: Assess Your Current Fitness Level and Goals

-Before embarking on a periodized training program, it’s essential to evaluate your current fitness level, identify your strengths and weaknesses, and clearly define your performance goals.
+Before setting out on a periodized training program, it’s essential to evaluate your current fitness level, pinpoint your strengths and weaknesses, and clearly define your performance goals.
 This assessment will serve as the foundation for your program design and help you track progress over time.

 - Your sport or discipline